dgroomes/aws-playground/README.md

      ./gradlew :hello-world-lambda:buildZip
      ```
    * This builds the program distribution as a .zip file in `hello-world-lambda/build/distributions/hello-world-lambda.zip`
-6. Deploy the lambda function to AWS
+6. Deploy the Lambda function to AWS
    * Upload the program distribution .zip file using the AWS Lambda dashboard in the browser.
 7. Try it!
    * Make a `curl` request like before, but this time direct it to the Lambda function URL.